-Apple’s initial preview of iOS 13 and iPadOS is now out in the public domain, which means that the informational floodgates are about to open.
+Apple’s iOS 13 is now out in the public domain, which means that the informational floodgates are now open.

 Let’s jump back a couple of years and consider the release of iOS 11.
 With that announcement, Apple took the rather bold – but ultimately correct – step of eliminating compatibility for all 32-bit devices.
 That release meant that only newer devices built on top of Apple’s 64-bit architecture were able to download and install iOS 11.